Texas blind salamander: Breeding and courtship

 The time of breeding is poorly documented.
 Dunn (1926) noted a specimen maintained in the laboratory laid a few eggs on March 15 and a specimen collected in early fall had the spermatheca packed with spermatozoa.
 Very small juveniles have been found throughout the year, suggesting a seasonal breeding pattern.

 Bechler (1988) observed one complete and two partial courtship bouts in captive specimens in which the female initiated courtship and the male remained passive initially.
 Courtship begins when the female approaches the male and rubs her chin on his dorsum.
 The female may also rub her cloaca on nearby rocks while rocking to and fro.
 If the male does not respond, the female may nip the male along the sides or engage in kicking behavior in which gravel is scratched with the hind limbs.
 The female eventually straddles the tail of the male and rubs her snout above the tail base.
 The male responds by arching his pelvic region and fanning his tail between her legs.

 The female then rubs her snout more rapidly over the base of the tail.
 The male may lead the female forward and repeat the same cycle while slowly vibrating the anterior third of the tail.
 The male eventually bends the body laterally and moves the tail laterally at a right angle to the body while the female continues rubbing the base of the tail.
 The male then leads the female forward, bends his body into an S-shaped pattern, and deposits a spermatophore on the substrate.
 He next leads the female forward with the tail extended laterally until she picks up the spermatophore cap with her cloacal lips.
 The spermatophore consists of a crescent-shaped white sperm cap over a clear, gelatinous base that is about four times longer than it is wide.
+The species is found to have a delayed reproductive maturity and low reproductive output, with females found to produce 5 small egg clutches on average per year.

+Conservation

+Populations of Texas blind salamander are sensitive to groundwater pollution.
+They are additionally vulnerable to depletion of groundwater resources, which occurs over time when withdrawals for commercial or domestic purposes exceed aquifer recharge through percolation, etc. Long-term groundwater availability is being monitored using the flow of the San Marcos River as a surrogate measure.

+As of 2004, the population trend of the Texas blind salamander is stable, according to the IUCN.
+A five-year review published in 2021 identified all downlisting criteria as being "partially complete", but warned that current groundwater withdrawal limits do not take into account the likelihood of increasing frequency and intensity of droughts due to climate change.